-Key Audit Matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
-They are matters to be addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on those matters.
+Key Audit Matters (KAM) are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.